jslfree080/ReadingPassage/README.md

 <br/>

 ## The fossil of Tiktaalik
 Paleontologists—scientists who research ancient life by studying fossils- long ago established that the first animals to move from the ocean to land must have done so during the Devonian era (419 to 359 million years ago).
-As these animals moved out of the ocean, they slowly began developing physical features, such as limbs and lungs, suited to the atmospheric and gravitational demands of terrestrial (land-based) life.<br/>
+As these animals moved out of the ocean, they slowly began developing physical features, such as limbs and lungs, suited to the atmospheric and gravitational demands of terrestrial (land-based) life.
+For years, paleontologists attempted to determine from fossil fragments what the first land-based animals might have looked like.<br/>

 <br/>